Chandler Moore

-Chandler David Moore (born March 21, 1995) is an American singer, songwriter, and worship leader.
-Moore currently partners Maverick City Music, a collective of worshippers working in the contemporary Christian music and Gospel world.
+Chandler David Moore (born March 21, 1995) is an American singer, songwriter, pianist, guitarist, and worship leader.
+Moore was a member of Maverick City Music from 2019 to 2025.

 Maverick City Music released two projects in 2019 followed by an additional 11 projects.
 Moore's collaborations include "Man of Your Word" with KJ Scriven and "Voice of God" with Dante Bowe and Steffany Gretzinger.
 On the collaborative album Old Church Basement with Elevation Worship, Moore sang "Jireh" alongside Naomi Raine and "Wait on You" with Bowe.
 Each song debuted as a chart topper.
 Moore continues to collaborate with mega and pop artists, including Justin Bieber and Tori Kelly.

-Natively from Charleston, South Carolina, Moore grew up going to church where his father was a pastor.
-Later in life, when Moore was a music director at a small church in his hometown, he says he experienced a personal encounter with God, which inspired a passion for studying Scripture.
-Moore then became a background vocalist for Travis Greene and Tye Tribbett and penned songs for Bri Babineaux and Tribbett.
-Additionally, Moore has begun actively pursuing a solo career, and released several singles leading up to his first solo album, Feelings, which released in 2020.